 Correct!
 It sells it to anyone who pays top dollar.
 Do you know who the buyers are?

 The retailers, insurances companies, and the government.
-The only difference among them is that the government doesn't pay - it either hack the data (like NSA) or requests to submit them over for free.
+The only difference among them is that the government doesn't pay - it either hacks the data (like NSA) or requests to submit them over for free.
 The location-targeted advertising is reaching an estimated $21 billion this year.

 If you are comfortable with the lack of privacy, that app is for you.
-As to me, the convenience (that usually saves few minutes a day on typing vs. voice recognition) cannot prevail over my privacy.
+As to me, the convenience (that usually saves a few minutes a day on typing vs. voice recognition) cannot prevail over my privacy.

 For instance, if you shop for some products to smoke, the health insurance company will have the data about you as a smoker.
 They even would know how much of that stuff you are buying.
 Do not be surprised if you will be inserted in their shareable database as a smoker, and your health policy premium will never be the same.